-For more information on counter-intuitive facts of ancient, medieval, and modern history, see Anthony Esolen’s The Politically Incorrect Guide to Western Civilization.
+For more information on counter-intuitive facts of the slave auction, along with ancient, medieval, and modern history, see Anthony Esolen’s The Politically Incorrect Guide to Western Civilization.

 Once in the Americas, slaves were sold, by auction, to the person that bid the most money for them.
 It was here that family members would find themselves split up, as a bidder may not want to buy the whole family, only the strongest, healthiest member.